Collabios Logo

 Why Niche Selection Determines Influencer Marketing Success

-One important caveat: within every broad niche, there are sub-niches that dramatically outperform the average.
-"Fitness" as a whole is competitive and saturated, but "fitness for women over 40" or "mobility training for desk workers" are underserved and deliver exceptional results.
-Keep this in mind as you read -- the real opportunity often lives one level deeper than the niche label suggests.
+One caveat that applies to every entry below: within every broad niche there are sub-niches that dramatically outperform the average.
+"Fitness" as a whole is competitive and saturated everywhere.
+"Fitness for women over 40" or "mobility training for desk workers" are underserved sub-niches that consistently outperform the headline number.
+Read this list as a starting frame, then drop one level deeper before you commit a budget.
+That is where the upside actually lives.

 1. Health and Wellness